cankurttekin/ProductInventory/README.md

 # ProductInventory

- Spring Boot, Spring Data JPA REST CRUD API with Security
+This is a Web API developed using Spring Boot, Spring Data JPA and Spring Security.
+The purpose of this API is to provide an API that users can perform basic CRUD operations.

 ## Technologies Used